-'Forest belong in Premier League' - Cooper
+Forest belong in Premier League - Cooper

 "We are a a big football club, we know that it's full of history and tradition.
 We stand on that, proud," Cooper told BBC Radio Nottingham.

-"I've always said let's try create a next positive chapter and we have managed to do that.
+"I've always said 'let's try to create a next positive chapter' and we have managed to do that.

 "For everyone connected to the football club this is a day to be proud of.
 They deserve to be back in the Premier League where they belong."